 1. Heat loss.
 Installation of external doors and windows comes under Building Regulations and these have to meet a minimum standard to reduce heat loss and provide security.
 Depending upon the project, at In Ex Design we sometimes find that our clients seek to exceed these minimum standards as heat loss through windows can make a considerable impact on the comfort of a building.

 3. Glazing.
-Double glazing is now the standard for new windows as single glazed windows just can’t provide the minimum level of thermal efficiency and are also prone to condensation.
-We are finding that as thermal efficiency requirements are improving, and our Clients are more aware of the importance of reducing heat loss in their homes, there is now more interest in triple glazing.
+Double glazing is now the standard for new windows as single glazing just can’t provide the minimum level of thermal efficiency and are also prone to condensation.
+We are finding that as thermal efficiency requirements are improving, and our clients are more aware of the importance of reducing heat loss in their homes, there is now more interest in triple glazing.
 Triple glazed windows can significantly reduce heat loss of a building and provide enhanced levels of acoustic dampening.

 4. Paint finishes.
-Modern paint finishes allow for almost any colour imagined – there is now no need to stick to white and frame colours can be chosen to work with the palette of the room.
+Modern paint finishes allow for almost any colour imagined and frame colours can be chosen to work with the palette of the room.
 This opens up the range of options available and it can be difficult to know what to pick as it is not so easy to recoat if you change your mind!

-As you can see there are many considerations, coupled with the large expenditure of windows and doors it can be a daunting process.
+As you can see there are many considerations, and coupled with the large expenditure of windows and doors, it can be a daunting process.

 If this is something that you would need assistance with as part of your renovation or extension, please do not hesitate to get in touch.

 You can contact us on 01395 233807 or email us at firstname.lastname@example.org